Azure/azure-arch-enterprise-bi-and-reporting/User Guides/8-Configure SQL Server Analysis Services.md

 ## Tabular Model Creation

-Tabular models are Analysis Services databases that run in-memory, or act a pass-through for backend data sources.
+Tabular models are Analysis Services databases that run in-memory, or act as a pass-through for backend data sources.
 They support cached summaries and drilldowns of large amounts of data, thanks to a columnar storage that offers 10x or more data compression.
 This makes them ideal for interactive BI applications.
 See [this article](https://docs.microsoft.com/en-us/sql/analysis-services/tabular-models/tabular-models-ssas) for more details.
 Typically, tabular models hold only a subset of the big data held in upstream data warehouse or data marts – in terms of the number of entities, and data size.
 There is a large corpus of best practices information for tabular model design and tuning, including this [excellent article](https://msdn.microsoft.com/en-us/library/dn751533.aspx) on the lifecycle of an enterprise grade tabular model.

-You can use tools such as the [SSDT tabular model designer](https://docs.microsoft.com/en-us/sql/analysis-services/tabular-models/tabular-model-designer-ssas) available with Visual Studio 2015 (or greater) to create your tabular models.
-Set the compatibility level of the tabular models at 1200 or higher (latest is 1400 as of this writing) and the query mode to In-Memory.
+You can use tools such as the [SSDT tabular model designer](https://docs.microsoft.com/en-us/sql/analysis-services/tabular-models/tabular-model-designer-ssas), available with Visual Studio 2015 (and later), to create your tabular models.
+Set the compatibility level of the tabular models at `1200` or higher (latest is `1400`, as of this writing) and the query mode to `In-Memory`.
 See [here](https://docs.microsoft.com/en-us/sql/analysis-services/tabular-models/tabular-model-solutions-ssas-tabular) for details on tabular model creation.

 ## Tabular Model Partition Processing